cowtowncoder/java-json-performance-benchmarks/README.md

 Json-io is not (yet) included because it seems to require JSON content to be specifically written by `json-io` itself, and not accept standard json representation (probably since it requires type information embedded).

+#### Reading items as "untyped" (`Map`) from String

+Benchmark                                Mode  Cnt     Score    Error  Units DZoneReadMapBoon.read1kFromString       thrpt   95  4908.977 ± 64.932  ops/s
+DZoneReadMapJacksonJr.read1kFromString  thrpt   95  2444.146 ± 27.406  ops/s
+DZoneReadMapJackson.read1kFromString    thrpt   95  2116.899 ± 25.963  ops/s
+DZoneReadMapGSON.read1kFromString       thrpt   95  1687.396 ± 17.711  ops/s
+DZoneReadMapJsonMoshi.read1kFromString  thrpt   95   886.267 ±  5.675  ops/s
+DZoneReadMapJohnzon.read1kFromString    thrpt   95   763.741 ±  8.208  ops/s
+DZoneReadMapJsonIO.read1kFromString     thrpt   95   329.130 ±  6.042  ops/s

+In this test, `Boon` is the somewhat surprising winner, and by clear margin: twice as fast as the second contestant `jackson-jr`.
+Boon seems to specifically optimized for the combination of "untyped" (Lists, Maps) result, and use of `String` as input.